ericmaustin/layermake/readme.md

 Currently layermake has only been tested on Python >= 3.8

 ## Installation:
+Install from pypi: `pip install layermake`

+or install from source:

 git clone or download this repository and install with:
 ```sh
 pip install .